Houston CityPASS: Worth It or Nah?

 We fed sting rays, visited the white tigers in Maharaja’s Temple, rode the Shark Voyage, goofed off in the gift shop, and had our faces transformed into cartoons.
 It was a blast!

-After all of that fun, we were ready to eat.
-The restaurant at the Aquarium was crowded, so we walked to the nearby Hard Rock Café for dinner.
-With full bellies we returned to our hotel and were off to bed!
+The restaurant at the Aquarium was crowded, so we walked to the nearby Hard Rock Café for dinner before turning in for the night.

-Day 2 with the NASA Johnson Space Center, which was truly the highlight of our whole trip to Houston.
-I can’t say that I’m a big space nerd or that I’m even really interested in space, but this place was truly incredible!
-There was so much to see, you could easily spend two days here.
+I’m not a big space nerd or even really interested in space, but this place was truly incredible!
+There is so much to see that you could easily spend the whole day here.

-My husband totally fangirled when he saw the Galileo shuttlecraft….then sighed and rolled his eyes when he had to explain to his clueless wife what it was.
-(It’s the largest prop from the original Star Trek television series, for those of you ‘Trek-illiterates’ like myself.)
-My kids loved seeing all of the ‘space guys’ and there were plenty of interactive exhibits to keep them entertained.
+Heff loved seeing the Galileo shuttlecraft, but sighed and rolled his eyes when he had to explain to his clueless wife what it was.
+(It’s the largest prop from the original Star Trek television series.)
+And the girls loved seeing all of the ‘space guys’.
+Plus, there were plenty of interactive exhibits to keep them entertained.

-We took the Tram Tour across the 1,600 acre grounds of the Johnson Space Center.
-The line for the Tram Tour was pretty long and we had to wait for almost an hour, but it was SO worth it!
-We were able to see a real rocket and visit the famous Mission Control.
-While there, we were lucky to be a part of the group that watched the sun rise over the International Space Station (apparently its a rare experience).
+We took the Tram Tour across the 1,600-acre grounds.
+The line was long and we had to wait for almost an hour.
+It was worth it to see a real rocket, visit the famous Mission Control, and watch the sun rise over the International Space Station.

 After leaving the Space Center, we ended our day with a walk from the hotel to the Water Wall.
 This attraction is in a public park and is completely free!